surprisedpika/hubble/README.md

 ### Classes

 A list of CSS classes applied to this key.
-The CSS classes are defined in the .css file.
+The CSS classes are defined in the `layout.css` file.

 Additionally, each key is given a `.pressed` class when the key is pressed.